 Course Outline

-• Introduction to GIS: Overview of fundamental concepts, applications, and spatial data types for government use.
+• Introduction to Geographic Information Systems (GIS): Overview of fundamental concepts, applications, and spatial data types for government use.

 • Installing QGIS and navigating the user interface for government operations.

-• Loading and visualizing vector and raster data in a governmental context.
+• Loading and visualizing vector and raster data in QGIS for enhanced government decision-making.

-• Understanding Coordinate Reference Systems (CRS) and projections for government mapping.
+• Understanding Coordinate Reference Systems (CRS) and projections for accurate spatial analysis for government purposes.

-• Basic spatial data management: Working with attribute tables and data joining for government datasets.
+• Basic spatial data management: Utilizing attribute tables and data joining techniques for efficient government data handling.

-• Utilizing simple geoprocessing tools: Buffer, clip, and intersect operations for government analysis.
+• Simple geoprocessing tools: Applying buffer, clip, and intersect functions to support government spatial analysis.

-• Creating maps and layouts in QGIS to support governmental reporting and decision-making.
+• Creating maps and layouts in QGIS to facilitate clear communication of spatial information for government reports and presentations.

 Requirements